Police Credit Union is committed to high standards of corporate governance.

 We align our values with the Code

-The Code includes 10 key promises which we abide by when dealing with our customers:
+The Code includes seven key promises which we abide by when dealing with our customers:

-- We will comply with our legal and industry obligations
+- We will deliver services with reasonable care and skill

 The Police Credit Union board acknowledges the need for, and continued maintenance of, the highest standards of ethical conduct by all directors and employees of the Police Credit Union Group.
 Our Code of Ethics handbook contains a comprehensive overview of expected behaviours and expectations, and is issued to all staff as part of induction, and as part of the annual ongoing training calendar.